 Al's research piqued his curiosity into how these stories came about.
 For centuries, cultures from all around the globe have been telling ghost stories.
 With the information he collected Al designed a power point program called "Paranormal for the Normal" to explain this fascination with an after life.

 Drawing from nine years experience presenting American Civil War living history for the National Park Service, in 2007 Al created a unique, first person educational experience that brings living history into the classroom.
 This program is "The Life of a Civil War Soldier".
 In 2012 Al added a new program that portrays the “Golden Age of Piracy", the years from 1680 to 1730, as it relates to Colonial America.
 In his personas Al uses museum quality reproduction items to enhance his presentations.
 Both of these programs can be useful in fulfilling several Virginia SOLS in American History.

-In addition, Al has written four books about local history.
+In addition, Al has written five books about local history.
 The first,The Approaching Storm: U-Boats off the Virginia Coast During WW II, was published in 1994 and is now out of print.
 His second book,Virginia Beach in Vintage Postcards was published in 2004.
 Haunted Virginia Beach was next, released in 2006 and is in it's 5th printing.
 That was followed by Virginia Beach Shipwrecks in 2008.
-Al is currently working on two additional pieces; one is another book of ghost stories and the second is a novel titled Rekindle.
-(Click on the book titles above to
+The fifth book, Shipwrecks of Virginia was released October 17, 2022.

 Al has presented his programs for the National Park Service, The Virginia State Parks and for numerous museums, schools and community groups.
 He has lectured at the Calvert Marine Museum in Maryland and the National Geographic Museum in Washington, DC.
-For 20 years he served on the Advisory Board of the Old Coast Guard Station Museum and currently serves on the Board of Governors of the Princess Anne County/Virginia Beach Historical Society.
+For 20 years he served on the Advisory Board of the Old Coast Guard Station Museum and currently serves as President of the Princess Anne County/Virginia Beach Historical Society.
 Al is listed in the National Registry of Living Historians and is a member of the National Living History Association, the Virginia Storytellers' Alliance, Preservation Virginia, and the American Battlefield Trust.